deoac/Semi-Literate/docs/Literate.md

-The remainder of the `begin` directive should be blank.
+The remainder of the `begin` directive can only be whitespace.